willannis/spark-seprep/assignments/assignment4/assigment4.md

    - Tested the solution with a sample input [2, 7, 11, 15] and target = 9, returning correct indices [0, 1].
    ```

+5. **Create the a PR against the DS219/spark-seprep repository like you did in assignment3**

 **Note: For your assignment, do not use the example already used here to help describe the assignment.
 Pick any other leetcode question from the easy category.**